intel/intel-sphinx-theme/docs/user-guide/user-guide/installation.rst

 From here, you can customize your project's appearance, add content, and configure settings as needed.
 To learn more about Sphinx and its features, refer to the official `Sphinx documentation <https://www.sphinx-doc.org/en/master/>`_.

-How to install spark sphinx theme
+How to install Intel sphinx theme
 *********************************

 1. Install the `intel_sphinx_theme` using `pip`: